MOD Pizza: Concept and products

-The decor and layout of MOD restaurants has been described as "family-friendly," with Zagat observing it has a "simple and functional vibe that ties in nicely with its DIY theme."
-The interior of each MOD restaurant is unique and "locally inspired."

-Blaze Pizza, Pieology, & Pizza Rev are all considered direct competitors to MOD Pizza.
+The company's name is an acronym which stands for "Made on Demand."
+MOD Pizza operates as a build-your-own style restaurant, where the food is made in front of the customer on-demand.

 History

 MOD Pizza was established in 2008 in Seattle, Washington, by co-founders Scott and Ally Svenson.
 The Svensons previously founded the Seattle Coffee Company, a coffee company based in the United Kingdom, which they sold to Starbucks in 1998.
-Afterwards Scott stayed on as president of Starbucks Europe.
+Afterwards, Scott stayed on as president of Starbucks Europe.

 The Svensons also helped found Carluccio's Ltd., an Italian restaurant in the U.K. After moving back to their home town of Bellevue, Washington, the Svensons started MOD Pizza after being unable to find fast, affordable healthy meals for their four sons.

 James Markham, who had previously started pizza parlors in San Diego, California and Shanghai, China, was also a part of the founding team and helped develop the house recipes used by MOD.
 The restaurant's first location was in Union Square and was followed by additional Seattle locations.

 By 2010, Markham had left MOD Pizza due to what he later characterized as a dispute in direction with the Svensons.
 He subsequently started a California-based chain set on MOD's "DIY" pizza concept called Pieology.